behemot-biz/bokashi/README.md

 ### Sources

-Forskning.se, [Komposten kan bli en klimatbov](https://www.forskning.se/2022/04/28/kompost-eller-bokashi-vad-ar-bast/) A swedish government funded research site.
+Forskning.se, [Komposten kan bli en klimatbov](https://www.forskning.se/2022/04/28/kompost-eller-bokashi-vad-ar-bast/) A Swedish government funded research site.
 (Linked to in guide.html)

 ### Code

-Header and navigation copied from the CI project "Love Running", modified to fit<br>
+Header and navigation copied from the CI project "Love Running", modified to fit my purposes<br>
-Footer copied from the CI project "Love Running", modified to fit
+Footer copied from the CI project "Love Running", modified to fit my purposes<br>
+Css for header and footer as well as for the hero section was copied from the CI project "Love Running", modified to fit my purposes.

-### Inspiration and tutorials used from
+### Tutorials used for improving the site

 **Kevin Powell youtube**<br>
 [Learn CSS Grid the easy way](https://www.youtube.com/watch?v=rg7Fvvl3taU)<br>